Skip to content

 • Workshop files enable the Educates UI workshop tab.

-• Check kubectl get datalabs for readiness and confirm Secret and Keycloak resource creation.
+• Check kubectl get datalabs for readiness and confirm Secret and Keycloak resource creation where applicable.